SEARCH

 I put all the items in a container on the ground in the garden.

-Testing plant tag markers for gardeners
+Testing plant tag marking pens.

 Fall and winter kindly did their thing and the tags were exposed to direct sun, rain, sleet, snow, leaves, and sitting water.

 It’s been over six months and there is one clear winner: the oil-based paint marker.
+There are lots of brands and they come in all sorts of colors and tip sizes.

 Marker Test Results